Causes, effects and solutions for Air Pollution in Ghana (Download PDF)

 1. Toxic smoke from car exhaust.
 Examples: 'trotro' and taxis.
 'Trotros’ are a popular form of transportation in Ghana.
-Mostly old and rickety, these minibuses clog roadways and fill the lungs of urban dwellers with deadly fumes.
+Mostly old and rickety, these minibuses clog roadways and fill the lungs of urban dwellers with toxic fumes.

 Air Pollution in Ghana, Accra, Ghana/ February 2019

-Many areas in Accra, Ghana’s capital city, are usually littered with trash, especially plastics.
+Many areas in Accra, Ghana’s capital city, are usually littered with trash, especially single-use plastics.

 Due to this poor waste management practices, residents sometimes burn trash in the open, sending toxic fumes into nearby homes, businesses, etc.

 3. Biomass burning.
 Many Ghanaians still rely on solid fuels such as charcoal and wood for cooking in open fires and leaky stoves indoors and on the streets (food vendors).

 Burning wood and charcoal for instance emit soots especially inside homes, and these are known to cause heart disease, pneumonia, stroke, lung cancer, and other cardiorespiratory diseases.

 Smoking of fish over an open fire with wood at Jamestown, Accra, Ghana/ November 2018

 4. Dust from unpaved roads.
 Residential road networks in Ghana are mostly unpaved (like in the photo below and worse):

 Dusty Roads in Ghana.
-Pantang Hospital, Ghana's top psychiatric hospital - Accra, Ghana/ January 2019
+Pantang Hospital is one of Ghana's top psychiatric hospitals - Accra, Ghana/ January 2019

 Other sources include bushfires, Harmattan and pollutants from industry.

 The AirMask & Textiles Company identifies the Agbogbloshie e-waste dump as a major source of air pollution in Accra.

-Scrap workers at the Agbogbloshie e-waste dump regularly burn insulated copper wires, alternators, refrigerator coils, old electronic components, radial tires, etc. to recover copper, steel and other precious metals.
+Scrap workers at the Agbogbloshie e-waste dump regularly burn electrical wires, alternators, refrigerator coils, old electronic components, radial tires, etc. to recover copper, steel and other precious metals.

 This “urban mining” of rare earth metals at Agbogbloshie releases a cocktail of highly toxic chemicals into Accra’s air, exposing the city’s population living downwind of the smoke to serious health risks.